peter1357908/Ren-chan/README.md

 # Ren-chan

-The
+Ren-chan is a Discord bot for riichi club management, using Google Sheets for data store.
+Ren-chan is based on [Ronhorn](https://github.com/Longhorn-Riichi/Ronhorn), as an effort to:
+1. isolate the club management commands from the mahjong analysis commands (e.g., `/injustice`)
+1. eventually create an end-to-end club management bot with minimal setup

 ## Repository Structure:
 - `bot.py`: entry point of the Discord bot.
 Does the following:
     1. imports `global_stuff.py`, which does the following:
         1. load all the environment variabels from `config.env`
-        1. initialize the Google Sheets interface
     1. set up the non-slash Discord commands
     1. set up command error handlers (both slash and non-slash)
 - `/ext/`: Discord bot extensions (each extension is a suite of slash commands and their helper functions)
-    - `Utilities`: various utilities, including recording in-person games, managing club membership, fetching links to player stats on external websites, etc.
+    - `Utilities`: various utilities, including recording in-person games, managing club membership, etc.

 ## Setting up the bot
 First, `cp config.template.env config.env`.